PierreZ/pierrezemb.fr/content/posts/diving-into-kafka-protocol/index.md

 ## Consuming

 Consuming is more complicated than producing.
-You can learn more in [The Magical Group Coordination Protocol of Apache Kafka](https://www.youtube.com/watch?v=maJulQ4ABNY) By Gwen Shapira, Principal Data Architect @ Confluent.
+You can learn more in [The Magical Group Coordination Protocol of Apache Kafka](https://www.youtube.com/watch?v=maJulQ4ABNY) By Gwen Shapira, Principal Data Architect @ Confluent and also in the [Kafka Client-side Assignment Proposal](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Client-side+Assignment+Proposal).

 Consuming can be divided in two parts:

-* coordonating the consumers to assign them partitions,
+* coordinating the consumers to assign them partitions,
 * then fetch messages.

 For the sake of the explanation, we have now another Broker1 which is holding the coordinator for topic 'my-topic'.
 In real-life, it could be the same.